Sign In Register

 Education

 26.1% of residents hold a bachelor's degree, below the national average of 33.7%.
 93.3% have completed high school.
-Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.
+Area schools have an average test score of 6/10.

 Climate & Weather

 Utica has a cool climate with an average annual temperature of 45°F. Winters average 15°F in January while summers reach 71°F in July.
+With 260 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 36.9 inches.
 Air quality is rated Good with a median AQI of 36.

 Population